Hesh Kestin: The Siege of Tel Aviv

-Kestin's 2019 novel, The Siege of Tel Aviv was signed by Dzanc Books, publisher of earlier Kestin books, but just as the book was being released, the publisher announced that it would pulp all copies not yet shipped to booksellers due to accusations made on social media by individuals who had not read the book that it was "Islamophobic" Individuals posting on social media in response to pre-publication publicity promotional copy that read, "While the U.S. and the West sit by, the Moslem armies – taking a page from the Nazi playbook – prepare to kill off the entire population," called the promotional statement inflammatory "othering" of Muslims.
+Kestin's 2019 novel, The Siege of Tel Aviv was signed by Dzanc Books, publisher of earlier Kestin books, but just as the book was being released, the publisher announced that it would pulp all copies not yet shipped to booksellers due to accusations made that the pending book was Islamophobic.
+Individuals posting on social media in response to pre-publication publicity promotional copy that read, "While the U.S. and the West sit by, the Moslem armies – taking a page from the Nazi playbook – prepare to kill off the entire population," called the promotional statement inflammatory "othering" of Muslims.

 The book is blurbed by Stephen King.

-The plot sets a replay of the 1973 Yom Kippur War in an unspecified future, with the wrinkle that this time Iran leads the invasion of Israel by the combined armies of neighboring Muslim states, and when the United States fails to come to Israel's aid, as did in 1973, Israel's Jews are herded into a Third Reich-type ghetto in central Tel Aviv, where they wait to see whether they will be evacuated or annihilated.
+The plot sets a replay of the 1973 Yom Kippur War in an unspecified future, with the wrinkle that this time Iran leads the invasion of Israel by the combined armies of neighboring Muslim states, and when the United States fails to come to Israel's aid, as it did in 1973, Israel's Jews are herded into a Third Reich-type ghetto in central Tel Aviv, where they wait to see whether they will be evacuated or annihilated.
 Critics of the book called this plot "Islamophobic".
 But Mark Horowitz, writing in Commentary, notes that the imagined destruction of Israel by Muslim armies is a popular fictional trope, citing Jonathan Safran Foer’s Here I Am (2016), and Michael Chabon's 2007 The Yiddish Policemen's Union in which Jewish refugees have settled in Alaska after Israel is overrun by Arab armies.
 Horowitz asserts that "The subversive joke of the novel is that it indulges Israel's enemies and take seriously their rhetoric of annihilation."

 Dzanc's founding publisher, Steve Gillis, explained that, "It was never our intent to publish a novel that shows Muslims in a bad light...
 Our mistake was not gauging the climate and seeing how the book would be perceived in 2019."

 Bookstores, including Amazon.com, continued to sell hardcover copies already in inventory, and Kestin has published the book himself in paperback and digital editions under the Shoeshine Press imprint.